roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Rick Ch.
-01 ****** byNonStopFunGuy© The images of the man's huge boner driving into my wife's tight, pink cunt . . . oh, man, I was so hard in the shower.
+The images of the man's huge boner driving into my wife's tight, pink cunt . . . oh, man, I was so hard in the shower.
 I was picturing my wife screaming - - she's so vocal -- and cumming so hard, throughout the day, making love and fucking the hot stud repeatedly, over and over, throughout our house.
 What a fucking slut.
 Fucking a guy she only met in person that very day.
 Fucking whore!
 She's so fucking sexy; I so fucking loved her.
 I was picturing her wincing, squealing, spreading her slender legs to take his massive married prick into her cunt all day, begging him to cum hard inside her twat.

  There was a specific vision . . . extremely intense.
 Back there, through the door behind me, in our marital bedroom, on the bed where Kitty and I slept last night -- right there, yesterday, not even 24 hours earlier, she was sleeping naked with another married man.
 Then he fucked her, they were kissing and groping, and his cock -- much bigger than mine -- found its way into her vagina, she screamed for him, she had orgasms and sucked his tongue and pulled his throbbing erection into her cunt until he squirted semen into her.
 Right on the same bed where I fucked her later that evening, and where I kissed my wife.
 She got brutally screwed by a very sexy, very handsome man.